Saturday, April 28, 2012

 The song, which is from Dolby's The Flat Earth album (1984), saw some chart action.
 It climbed to # 17 on the UK Singles Chart and #16 on the Canadian RPM magazine charts.
 The song didn't fare as well in the U.S., peaking at just #62 on the Billboard Hot 100.
 Dolby originally wrote "Hyperactive!" for Michael Jackson.
 The two met when Dolby was editing the video for his song "She Blinded Me With Science" back in 1982, and MJ was making his "Billie Jean" video next door.
 Dolby said in an interview that the two hit it off and became good friends.
 The two musicians would discuss grooves, new recording techniques, hip hop and other music-related topics.
 Dolby even visited the pop superstar's home in Encino, California on a few occasions.
 According to Dolby, MJ needed some material for what would become the Jacksons' Victory album (1984) and asked the synth-pop pioneer to write some songs for him.
 Dolby later sent MJ some demos, including "Hyperactive!"
 MJ didn't think the track would be a good fit for the Victory album, so Dolby decided to record it himself.

 At the dawn of the MTV era in the early 1980s, Dolby distinguished himself from the pack by creating the persona of a nerdy mad scientist who ironically knew how to funk.
 It was a clever move on the musician's part, as he understood that image would soon become just as important as the music with the fast-growing popularity of music videos.
 His eccentric new wave funkster fit right in with the new MTV era, and he played it up to the hilt.
 However, unlike a lot of other image-driven artists during that period, Dolby was genuinely talented.
-He was adept on the piano, synthesizer and guitar and was a skilled songwriter.
+He was adept on the piano, synthesizer and guitar and was a skilled songwriter/producer.

 Dolby first made a name for himself by writing tracks for other artists.
 He wrote "New Toy" (1981) for new wave artist Lene Lovich.
 Dolby played keyboards on the track and provided background vocals.
 He also co-wrote and produced "Magic's Wand" (1982) for pioneering hip-hop group Whodini.
 He played synthesizers on the track as well as provided the drum samples.
 Additionally, Dolby worked for a time as a sound tech and studio musician, providing synthesizer parts on tracks for platinum-selling rock bands Def Leppard and Foreigner.
 And he played on the Thompson Twins' album Set (1982) and singer/songwriter Joan Armatrading's album Walk Under Ladders (1981).